devzwf/pihole-dot-doh/README.md

 ### Notes:

-- Remember to set pihole env DNS1 and DNS2 to use the DoH / DoT IP below.
-If either DNS1 or DNS2 is NOT set, Pihole will use a non-encrypted service.
+- Remember to set pihole env PIHOLE_DNS_ to use the DoH / DoT / Unbound IP below.
+If PIHOLE_DNS_ is NOT set, Pihole will use a non-encrypted service.
   - DoH service (cloudflared) runs at 127.1.1.1#5153.
 Uses cloudflare (1.1.1.1 / 1.0.0.1) by default
   - DoT service (stubby) runs at 127.2.2.2#5253.
 Uses google (8.8.8.8 / 8.8.4.4) by default
-  - To use just DoH or just DoT service, set both DNS1 and DNS2 to the same value.
+  - Unbound service run at 127.0.0.1#5335
 - In addition to the 2 official paths, you can also map container /config to expose configuration yml files for cloudflared (cloudflared.yml) and stubby (stubby.yml).
   - Edit these files to add / remove services as you wish.
 The flexibility is yours.
 - Credits: